mbyrne00/intellij-plugin-cypher/README.md

 # Installation

-Plugin should be available in Jetbrains repositories somewhere in near future.
+Plugin should be available via Jetbrains repositories somewhere in near future.

 ### Manual